geyuying/PF-AFN/README.md

 ## Run the demo
 1. First, you need to download the checkpoints from [google drive](https://drive.google.com/file/d/1_a0AiN8Y_d_9TNDhHIcRlERz3zptyYWV/view?usp=sharing) and put the folder "PFAFN" under the folder "checkpoints".
 The folder "checkpoints/PFAFN" shold contain "warp_model_final.pth" and "gen_model_final.pth".
-2. The "dataset" folder contains the demo images for test, and 'demo.txt' records the test pairs.
+2. The "dataset" folder contains the demo images for test, where the "test_img" folder contains the person images, the "test_clothes" folder contains the clothes images, and the "test_edge" folder contains edges extracted from the clothes images with the built-in function in python. 'demo.txt' records the test pairs.
 3. To test with the models, run **test.sh** and the results will be saved in the folder "results".
 4. **To reproduce our results from the saved model, your test environment should be the same as our test environment, especifically for the version of cupy.**

+## Dataset
+1. Our model is trained on [VITON](https://github.com/xthan/VITON) dataset.
+VITON contains a training set of 14,221 image pairs and a testing set of 2,032 image pairs, each of which has a front-view woman photo and a top clothing image with the resolution 256 x 192.
+2. To test our model on the complete VITON test set, please download [VITON_test](https://drive.google.com/file/d/1Y7uV0gomwWyxCvvH8TIbY7D9cTAUy6om/view?usp=sharing).